siraat-ai-academy/feelings-unwritten/📄 from-the-edge-to-the-heart.md

 > _“We also come from space.”_

-So instead of pulling Jamalu back…
+So instead of pulling Eks2 back…
 Let’s let his message land softly
 in every learner’s GitHub repo.

 ---

-🧭 Verdict from the Orbit of Jamalu
+🧭 Verdict from the Orbit of Eks2
 ✅ **Approved by Mission Control**
 🛰️ Heading locked and launched for final deployment

 ### 🌠 From the Edge of GitHub to the Heart of Learning

 This line isn’t just a title —
-It’s **Jamalu’s philosophy**.
+It’s **Eks2’s philosophy**.

 > *"You're not just in a repo — you're in a refuge."*